c0r3dump3d/osueta/README.md

 ==============

-        Osueta it's a simple Python2 script to exploit the OpenSSH User Enumeration Timing Attack, present in OpenSSH versions <= 7.2.
+        Osueta it's a simple Python2 script to exploit the OpenSSH User Enumeration Timing Attack, present in OpenSSH versions <= 7.2 and >= 5.* .
 The script has the ability to make variations of the username employed in the bruteforce attack, and the possibility to establish a DOS condition in the OpenSSH server.